 What I didn’t realize until we got there was that “Late Nights at the DMA” doesn’t just mean it’s open late– it also means that they have fun activities and live music all night long!
 And since there’s no admission fee to get into the museum, it’s all for free!
 We had the time of our lives playing darts on the best electronic dart board I might have come across.

 First, we saw a harpist play jazz music accompanied by a spanish guitarist (I never knew this could happen, but it was awesome!).
-Next, we saw a folksy band setting up on the main stage, but instead of sticking around we starting looking at some of the art.
+Next, we saw a folksy band setting up on the main stage and uncovering the Yamaha Piano Cover, but instead of sticking around we starting looking at some of the art.
 Little by little, as the songs drifted up to us (you could hear some sort of live music no matter where you were standing in the museum), we got drawn more and more towards it, so finally I looked at my sister and said, “We can see the art another time– would you just like to go downstairs, get a front row table and listen?”

 So that’s how we wound up with a front row (just 5-10 feet away) table, listening to Ginny Mac perform live.
 She’s absolutely incredible!
 Picture Amy Winehouse meets a 40s sultry bar singer.
 She plays the accordion while singing as well!
 The whole show (she had a band with her) blew us away.
 Not to mention, they were also selling wine and beer.
 How many times does one get to kick back, watch some amazing live music, whilst drinking a glass of wine?